rikard-helgegren/leverage_analysis_tool/README.md

 This compiles the C++ files, and then runs the program.

 *NOTE*: The program does not work with Windows currently, and Mac only can run with C++ version 11.
-To adjust the program to your screen size and resolution, edit the plot size in config.json.

 ### Required libraries